American Airlines Flight 587: Victims

 All 260 people aboard the plane died in the crash.
 Five bystanders on the ground were also killed.
 One of the victims, Hilda Yolanda Mayol, had previously survived the September 11 attacks, having escaped from the North Tower of the World Trade Center.
 She was traveling with her mother and children, attempting to escape the trauma of the attacks.
-Another victim of the crash was Ashot Melikjanyan, a Soviet-Armenian former actor who later became a naturalized American citizen.
+Another victim of the crash was Ashot Melikjanyan, a Soviet-Armenian former actor, who later became a naturalized American citizen.

-Five residents of Belle Harbor lost their lives in the crash: Thomas (79) and Helen Concannon (73), an elderly married couple; Kathleen Lawler (48) and her son Christopher Lawler (24) —a second-year law student at St. John's University—, and Franco "Frank" Pomponio (45).
-Frank Pomponio's wife, daughter, and dog survived by escaping through the rear of their home, quickly navigating through billowing smoke.
-Frank, however, was directly struck and subsequently trapped while sleeping in the upstairs bedroom.
-Moments later the family dog, Dakota (5), reportedly ran back into the wreck to find Frank.
-She disappeared in the flames but was found hours later in stable condition albeit with her paws severely damaged.
-Frank is also survived by a son, Michael, who was attending SUNY Albany at the time of the incident.
-Evidently a close knit community, Kathleen Lawler's two surviving daughters, Katelyn and Jennifer, were attending Bishop Kearney High School alongside Frank's daughter, Jennifer Pomponio.
-All three were members of the school's varsity softball team.
-Jennifer was getting ready to leave for practice to join the Lawler sisters just before the plane struck.
-Kathleen is also survived by her husband, Thomas Lawler, and their son, Brendan Lawler.
-Additionally, Frank Pomponio was a well-regarded and beloved coach of Bishop Kearney’s varsity softball team.
-Tragically, many students at Bishop Kearney had recently lost relatives in the 9/11 attacks which had occurred only two months prior.
-As reported by the New York Post, a total of 7 individuals linked to Bishop Kearney passed away in connection with both incidents.
+Five residents of Belle Harbor were killed in the crash: Thomas (aged 79) and Helen (aged 73) Concannon, an elderly married couple; Franco "Frank" Pomponio (aged 45); and Kathleen Lawler (aged 48) and her son Christopher Lawler (aged 24), a second-year law student at St. John's University, Frank Pomponio's wife, daughter, and dog survived by escaping through the rear of their home, quickly navigating through billowing smoke.
+Pomponio, however, was directly struck and subsequently trapped while sleeping in the upstairs bedroom.
+Moments later the family dog, Dakota (aged 5), reportedly ran back to their house to find Pomponio.
+She disappeared in the flames but was found hours later in stable condition, albeit with her paws severely damaged.
+Pomponio also had a son, Michael, who was attending SUNY Albany at the time of the incident.
+Kathleen Lawler's two daughters, Katelyn and Jennifer, were attending Bishop Kearney High School alongside Frank Pomponio's daughter, Jennifer.
+Lawler was married to her husband, Thomas Lawler, and had a son, Brendan.
+Many students at Bishop Kearney had relatives killed in the 9/11 attacks, which had occurred two months prior.
+As reported by the New York Post, a total of seven individuals linked to Bishop Kearney died in connection with both incidents.

-A few months after the incident, Pomponio's wife, Geraldine "Gerry" Pomponio banded together with a group of community leaders committed to fighting for reduced airplane traffic over residential areas.
-She stated in an interview with the Queens Chronicle, "It's sad that the FAA hasn't brought about a change in a timely way".
+A few months after the incident, Frank Pomponio's wife, Gerry Pomponio, joined with a group of community leaders committed to fighting for reduced airplane traffic over residential areas.
+She stated in an interview with the Queens Chronicle, "It's sad that the FAA hasn't brought about a change in a timely way."
 She added, "It's disturbing.
-They made a claim, and they're not keeping up with their promise".
-Months ago in a community meeting, FAA officials said they would begin re-routing many departing flights from JFK Airport so that most planes would fly over water and parkland instead of over homes.
-However, commercial airlines continued to fly over the densely populated neighborhoods of the Rockaway Peninsula, leaving residents feeling frustrated and ignored.
+They made a claim, and they're not keeping up with their promise."
+Months prior in a community meeting, FAA officials said they would begin rerouting many departing flights from JFK Airport so that most planes would fly over water and parkland instead of over homes.
+However, commercial airlines continued to fly over the densely populated neighborhoods of the Rockaway Peninsula.
+By 2004, three new houses were under construction at the crash site in the southeast corner of B131 St and Newport Avenue.